Kannampuzha/Neuron/README.md

 `y = x -(11- i)`

-Where x is an integer denoting time , and it is the Intensity of the stimulus , and y is the resultant Potential of the cell.<Br>
+Where x is an integer denoting time , and i is the Intensity of the stimulus , and y is the resultant Potential of the cell.<Br>
 <Br>
 The neuron 'Fires' when the Potential crosses the threshold 1, ie , when it reaches an action potential.` The mathematical function and other process intensive stuff(opening the input.io file repeatedly and checking what's inside) is written in C for no reasons whatsoever.